andrewjinxjtu/mysqldump/README.md

 		mysqldump.WithDBs("your database name"), // If you want to export all dbs, replace it with .WithAllDatabases() /*
-			Multiple tables are separated by commas, eg: "t1", "t2", "t3", If you want to export all tables, replace it with .WithAllTable() */
+			Multiple tables are separated by commas, eg: "t1", "t2", "t3", If you want to export all tables, replace it with .WithAllTables() */
 		mysqldump.WithTables("your table name"),
 		mysqldump.WithDumpTable(),                 // Export table DDL